suhrobm/Alif-Bank/README.md

 This application has been developed using transact-sql to book an available cabinet within an office or company building.
+Please, you have to pursuit each interpretation sequentially by its number to perceive better the executed phases.